web-infra-dev/rspack/packages/rspack/etc/api.md

 // dist/NormalModuleFactory.d.ts:9:9 - (ae-forgotten-export) The symbol "ResourceDataWithData" needs to be exported by the entry point index.d.ts
 // dist/NormalModuleFactory.d.ts:10:9 - (ae-forgotten-export) The symbol "ResolveData" needs to be exported by the entry point index.d.ts
 // dist/NormalModuleFactory.d.ts:12:9 - (ae-forgotten-export) The symbol "NormalModuleCreateData" needs to be exported by the entry point index.d.ts
+// dist/builtin-loader/swc/types.d.ts:452:9 - (ae-forgotten-export) The symbol "RelayOptions" needs to be exported by the entry point index.d.ts
+// dist/builtin-loader/swc/types.d.ts:453:9 - (ae-forgotten-export) The symbol "EmotionOptions" needs to be exported by the entry point index.d.ts
+// dist/builtin-loader/swc/types.d.ts:454:9 - (ae-forgotten-export) The symbol "PluginImportOptions" needs to be exported by the entry point index.d.ts
+// dist/builtin-loader/swc/types.d.ts:455:9 - (ae-forgotten-export) The symbol "StyledComponentsOptions" needs to be exported by the entry point index.d.ts
 // dist/builtin-plugin/SwcJsMinimizerPlugin.d.ts:40:5 - (ae-forgotten-export) The symbol "ExtractCommentsOptions" needs to be exported by the entry point index.d.ts
 // dist/builtin-plugin/SwcJsMinimizerPlugin.d.ts:41:5 - (ae-forgotten-export) The symbol "TerserCompressOptions" needs to be exported by the entry point index.d.ts
 // dist/builtin-plugin/SwcJsMinimizerPlugin.d.ts:42:5 - (ae-forgotten-export) The symbol "TerserMangleOptions" needs to be exported by the entry point index.d.ts